 From late September though mid-October, the nearby area puts on vibrant fall garments.
 Transformed, the Sprague Lake Trail is a sheer delight to hike at this time.

 Sprague Lake sits in the Bear Lake Road Corridor.
 To get to the area from the town of Estes Park, follow US-36 W for nearly 4 miles.
 At an intersection, turn left onto Bear Lake Road and drive for roughly 6 miles.
 At the next intersection, follow a left side road until you reach the Sprague Lake parking lot.

 Facilities in the Area

 - Parking Lot.
-The area’s parking lot is rather big.
-Yet considering the number of people wishing to hike along the Sprague Lake Trail, it’s still unable to accommodate all visitors during a peak tourist season.
+The area’s parking lot is relatively big.
+Yet considering the number of people wishing to hike the Sprague Lake Trail, it’s still unable to accommodate all visitors during the peak tourist season.

 - Bathrooms.
 Just like the Sprague Lake Trail itself, the bathrooms are wheelchair accessible.

 - Picnic Area.
 Nearly a dozen of picnic tables and fire pits are set near Sprague Lake, offering a perfect place to relax after the hike.